Fault Tolerance by Construction

 Another area where the ZX calculus has proven useful is circuit synthesis, often leading to novel circuit designs, e.g.\@~\parencite{cowtanPhaseGadget2020}.
 As a basic example, we synthesize a circuit preparing the 4-qubit cat state.
 We translate the cat state to ZX according to \autoref{fig:mappings}, and transform it so that only basic, implementable operations remain:

-To map back from the final ZX diagram to a quantum circuit, we observe that the highlighted boxes each represent basic operations as outlined in \autoref{fig:mappings}.
 As the ZX calculus preserves the underlying linear map, we are thus guaranteed that the resulting circuit exactly implements the 4-qubit cat state.
 Note that other rewrites may provide a different implementation.